hhthunderbird/lnmtgg/public/docs/tools/text-case-converter/guide.md

 ## What is Text Case Conversion?

-Text case conversion is the process of transforming text between different capitalization styles.
-This tool helps you convert text between various case formats like uppercase, lowercase, title case, and more.
+Text case conversion is the process of changing the capitalization of text.
+This tool helps you convert text between different case formats like uppercase, lowercase, title case, and more.

 ## How to Use the Text Case Converter

 1. Enter your text in the input field
-2. Choose the desired case format from the options:
+2. Choose the desired case format from the options
-   - UPPERCASE: Converts all letters to capital letters
-   - lowercase: Converts all letters to small letters
-   - Title Case: Capitalizes The First Letter Of Each Word
-   - camelCase: capitalizesTheFirstLetterOfEachWordExceptTheFirst
-   - PascalCase: CapitalizesTheFirstLetterOfEachWord
-   - snake_case: converts_text_to_lowercase_with_underscores
-   - kebab-case: converts-text-to-lowercase-with-hyphens
 3. Click "Convert" to transform the text
-4. Use "Copy" to copy the result to your clipboard
+4. Use the "Copy" button to copy the result to your clipboard

-5. Use "Clear" to reset the input field
+## Available Case Formats

+- **UPPERCASE**: Converts all characters to capital letters
+- **lowercase**: Converts all characters to small letters
+- **Title Case**: Capitalizes The First Letter Of Each Word
+- **Sentence case**: Capitalizes the first letter of each sentence
+- **camelCase**: Removes spaces and capitalizes the first letter of each word except the first
+- **PascalCase**: Removes spaces and capitalizes the first letter of each word
+- **snake_case**: Replaces spaces with underscores and uses lowercase
+- **kebab-case**: Replaces spaces with hyphens and uses lowercase

+## Examples

+Original: `hello world`
+- UPPERCASE: `HELLO WORLD`
+- lowercase: `hello world`
+- Title Case: `Hello World`
+- Sentence case: `Hello world`
+- camelCase: `helloWorld`
+- PascalCase: `HelloWorld`
+- snake_case: `hello_world`
+- kebab-case: `hello-world`

+## Best Practices

+1. Choose the appropriate case format for your use case
+2. Be consistent with case formatting in your project
+3. Consider readability when choosing a case format
+4. Test the converted text to ensure it meets your requirements

 ## Common Use Cases